 Even in the highest tax bracket, when you are earning above $314,928, you will still only pay 15% income tax on your taxable income.
 But how do these figures compare with other cities in Canada?

 If we look at the top bracket, four provinces have a lower tax rate and one that is equal, which is in Yukon.
-The three provinces that have lower top bracket tax rates are the Northwest Territories, Nunavut, Saskatchewan and Ontario.
-You might be interested in knowing that the highest rate is in Quebec, where the top bracket income tax is 25.75%.
+The three provinces that have lower top-bracket tax rates are the Northwest Territories, Nunavut, Saskatchewan, and Ontario.
+You might be interested to know that the highest rate is in Quebec, where the top-bracket income tax is 25.75%.

 Accommodation

-Property prices in Canada have been going up in the recent years, and Edmonton is no exception.
+Property prices in Canada have been going up in recent years, and Edmonton is no exception.
 The price of an average home in Edmonton rose by 9.4% between April 2021 and April 2022.
-A detached home for a single family in Edmonton now costs $510,000 and the average townhouse $409,000.
+However, property prices have since fallen and the average residential property in Edmonton was priced at $368,200 in December 2023.

-Despite the rising prices, Edmonton is still one of the most affordable cities to buy a property in Canada.
-You will get a lot more for your money in Edmonton compared to Vancouver or Toronto where an average house will cost you over $1.2 million.
+Edmonton is still one of the most affordable large cities to buy a property in Canada.
+You will get a lot more for your money in Edmonton compared to Vancouver or Toronto where an average house will cost you over a million dollars.

 If you are looking to rent instead of buying, you’ll want to know how rents in Edmonton compare to other cities.
 The good news is that renting is cheaper, too.
 If you were to rent a one-bedroom apartment in Edmonton city centre, you would be looking at the second cheapest rents compared to all major cities.
 The only one cheaper is Winnipeg.